techtile-by-dramco/wpt-signals-for-initial-access/README.md

 #### Script locations

 The most crusial python and yaml file are listed here.
-With the specific *script to control a single measurment*, a measurement is conducted like it is configured in the "config.yaml".
+With the specific "*script to control a single measurment*", a measurement is conducted like it is configured in the "config.yaml".
 This latter contains all settings.
-The parent script serves to perform multiple measurements automatically and is retrievable in *Measurements control*.
+The parent script serves to perform multiple measurements automatically and is retrievable in "*measurements control*".

 | Script name | Info | Location |
 |-|-|-|